iliatcymbal/mrc/README.md

 ## Installation

-Install package globally to run it directly from terminal `npm i mrc -g`
+Install package globally to run it directly from terminal `npm i mrec -g`

 ## Usage